dudinda/External-Merge-Sorting/README.md

 ***

 ## Console Interface
 The software provides a console interface with two verbs: [g]enerate, [s]ort for every program.
+To start sort an output file the target directory must be created.
+By default the path is ```C:\Temp\Files```.

 ```powershell
 .\TestTask.exe --help